Brand Names: Zanaflex

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-Call your doctor at once if you have any of these serious side effects:
+Call your doctor at once if you have:

-- hallucinations, confusion, unusual thoughts or behavior;
+- confusion, hallucinations; or

-- burning or pain when you urinate.
+- pain or burning when you urinate.

-- feeling anxious or nervous;
+- feeling nervous;

-- dry mouth;
+- dry mouth, trouble speaking;

 This is not a complete list of side effects and others may occur.
-Tell your doctor about any unusual or bothersome side effect.
+Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.